-(Approved by the Executive Director of Health Sciences Administration by authority of Executive Order No. 1 and the Executive Vice President by authority of Executive Order No. 5)
+(Approved by the Executive Director of Health Sciences Administration by authority of Executive Order No. 1 and the Executive Vice President by authority of Administrative Order No. 9)

 The diversity of University programs and activities frequently requires coordination of building operations by various departments.
 Building coordination often involves the services provided by support units such as, the Physical Plant Department, University Police, the Environmental Health and Safety Department, and Communication Technologies.
 Building coordination is most efficiently accomplished through the assignment of building coordinators.